sai-gmbh/nativescript-ssl-pinning/README.md

 ## `Android` troubleshooting
 If you app crashes with a message that it's doing too much networkin on the main thread, then pass the option `allowLargeResponse` with value `true` to the `request` function.
+## Current Issues
+1. Multipart form requests are not supported by the plugin yet.
+For Angular users they'll go through Angular's own XHR but for native users it might fail.
 # Thanks
 Who | Why
 ------------ | -------------